Last updated on June 3rd, 2019

 Criminal Record Expungement, Pardons, and Certificates of Rehabilitation

-Normally, you are only barred from employment if the court actually finds you guilty of a crime.
-If you are only arrested, or if your case is successful and you are found not guilty, you won’t have to worry about the mandatory penalties listed above.
+Normally, the offense will only bar you from employment if the court actually finds you guilty of a crime.
+If you are only arrested, or if your case is successful, you won’t have to worry about the mandatory penalties listed above.